 Living Expenses and Budgeting for Off‑Campus Students

-When you plan for Arclabs, include the estimated $18,454 in off‑campus living costs along with the $20,300 tuition so you know the total estimated cost of attendance — $40,054 — and can budget for housing, food, transportation, and personal needs.
+When you plan for Arclabs, include the estimated $18,454 in off‑campus living costs along with tuition so you know the full picture and can budget for housing, food, transportation, and personal needs.

-You should evaluate off campus housing options by comparing rent, utilities, and proximity to campus to reduce transport costs.
+Shop around for off-campus housing by comparing rent, utilities, and distance to campus to keep transport costs down.

-Create a monthly budget that allocates realistic amounts for groceries, transit, phone, insurance, and incidentals, and track spending to avoid surprises.
+Create a monthly budget that covers groceries, transit, phone, insurance, and incidentals.
+Track your spending so surprises stay small.

 Financial Aid, Grants, Loans, and Average Aid Amounts

-If you’re weighing Arclabs’ costs, remember that financial aid can make a real difference: students receive an average of $5,278 in aid, and about 58% got grants while 55% took out loans in 2023.
+If you’re weighing Arclabs’ costs, remember that financial aid can make a real difference: students receive an average of $5,278 in aid, and about 59% received federal aid (including grants) in recent years while many also take out loans.

-You should explore financial aid options early to reduce the $40,054 cost of attendance and the $23,944 average net price.
-Grants cut your need for borrowing; loans cover remaining gaps.
+You should explore options early to lower the $40,954 cost of attendance and the $23,944 average net price.
+Grants reduce what you borrow; loans fill any gaps that remain.

 - Assess federal and institutional grant programs to lower out‑of‑pocket expenses.